 Project Brutality is a good-but-really-flawed mod, from my research it originally was a fork of Brutal Doom (the most famous Doom mod) and is now free of any of the code of Brutal Doom (following a disagreement between the developers of both projects).

-The things I hated the most about it is the fact that they modify the effects of the original weapons.
-The effects of the original weapons is great but for whatever reason they decided to change them (not necessarily for the better), and you can’t disable this change.
+The thing I hated the most about it is the fact that they modified the effects of the original weapons.
+The effects of the original weapons are great but for whatever reason they decided to change them (not necessarily for the better), and you can’t disable this change.
 This is sadly not the only thing I would like to disable: the fact that you now HAVE TO reload the weapons and the fact that aim assist is almost entirely gone.

 In the end it looks like the mod try to add features of modern FPS to Doom… which is good for the people who want that (though they seem rare), but in my case, I play Doom… to play Doom… and not to play a modern FPS.